clinical-genomics-uppsala/pomfrey/README.md

     indelartefact: "" # Path to indel artefacts since all indels from vardict and mutect2 are included
     pindelArtefact: ""  #Path to pindel artefact file
     cartool: "" #Path to (main) bedfile or different if interested in the coverage of different regions.
-    hotspot: "" #Path to hotpspotlist
+    hotspot: "" #Path to hotspotlist
     artefact: "" #Path to artefact filter file
     germline: "" #Path to germline filter file